 This policy applies all academic programs at SFCC.

-The APR uses a continuous quality improvement process to study and improve academic programs on a regular basis as required by the Higher Learning Commission (HLC) through the Criteria for Accreditation.
-If directed by the appropriate vice president, an out-of-cycle APR may occur.
+Academic Program Review uses a continuous quality improvement process to study and improve academic programs on a regular basis as required by the Higher Learning Commission through the Criteria for Accreditation.
+If directed by the appropriate vice president, an out-of-cycle Academic Program Review may occur.

 - Continuance means that the academic program is approved to continue its work.

 - Discontinuance means the cessation of an academic program, center, institute, or department based upon educational, academic, and financial considerations.